hack-the-crisis-web/htc-web/src/content/tracklists/economy.md

 title: Economy
 hashtag: '#theglobalhack #economy'
 description: >-
-  We are on the verge of the economic crisis that no one has seen.
-It's not a bubble that bursted.
-Everything just stopped.
-How do we come out of that?
+  We are facing a severe economic crisis like no other as traditional methods for stimulating the economy don’t work under lockdown.
 keyMentor: b
 trackLogo: /img/economy.jpg
 featuredimage: /img/barack-removebg-preview.png